 In some circumstances, you need to complete DUI school before getting your license back.
 Moreover, it’s possible that skillful court liaison services can assist with reducing a possible sentence.
 For example, undergoing drug and alcohol rehab services before sentencing can be essential.
 Most importantly, enrolling in rehab allows you to deal with your drinking problem and prevent Florida DUI laws from becoming a problem again.

-Inpatient drug rehab lets you live at the facility.
+Inpatient drug rehab at a partner facility lets you live at the facility.
 In fact, you immerse yourself in the atmosphere of the center.
 For less severe cases, there’s outpatient drug rehab.
 You remain at home but visit the rehab facility to undergo care.

 For example, our modalities for those who have broken Florida DUI laws include: